sidd-cisco/sidd-cisco/README.md

 💡 **AI and Analytics**: Currently developing analytics and service insights using AI to predict the performance and behavior of Cisco security products
 💡 **LangChain-based VPN Automation System**: Built a system to debug issues using config, logs, and internal knowledge, leveraging a multi-agent architecture
 💡 **GenAI Feedback Visualizer**: Created a tool used by 100+ Cisco managers
-💡 **FastAPI-backed APIs**: Built and showcased APIs to 500+ customers and leadership at the Cisco Security Summit 2023
+💡 **FastAPI-backed APIs**: Built and showcased APIs to 500+ customers and Senior VP along with other leadership at the Cisco Security Summit 2023
-💡 **SQL Monitoring Plugin in Go**: Developed a plugin to optimize database insights with less than 1% data usage
+💡 **SQL Monitoring Plugin in Go**: Developed a plugin to optimize database insights with for health monitoring.
 💡 **Python-React Dashboards**: Built dashboards to manage case timelines

 ---